Danilov resolution and representations of McKay quiver: Divisors and their properties

 \end{definition} Note that $D_0=E_2$ and $D_r=E_3.$

-\section{Divisors $X_i,Y_i,Z_i$ and their properties}
+\section{Divisors $X_i,Y_i,Z_i,R_i$ and their properties}

 In this section we start by defining recursively a permutation $\tau,$ depending on $a,r.$ It will be subsequently used in construction of divisors $X_i,Y_i,Z_i$ on the Danilov resolution.
-These divisors will define the structure of a moduli space on the Danilov resolution.
+These divisors will define the structure of a gnat family in the sense of Logvinenko~\cite{Logvinenko:RIMS} on the Danilov resolution.

 \begin{definition} If $a\in\{1,r-1\}$ set $\tau(r,a,i)=\modulo{ai-1}{r}$ for $i=0,\ldots,r-1,$ and otherwise

 \end{definition}